The Persistence of Neural Collapse Despite Low-Rank Bias: Deep UFM proofs

+We can perform a similar trick with the final term, but now we must add the missing diagonal terms, giving us that our positive semi-definite condition is:

+We first show that the first two terms together are non-negative.
+Note we can use $I=S + \frac{1}{K} 1_K 1_K^T$ to write the first term as:

+The last three terms are all non-negative, since each can be written as the Frobenius norm of a matrix.
+Hence to show the sum of the first two terms in Equation \eqref{eq:later_semidef_condition} is non-negative it is sufficient to show the following is non-negative:

+where we used that $S^2=S$.
+Note the right matrix in the trace is the symmetrization of the transpose of the left matrix (up to a factor of two).
+Since the trace of a symmetric matrix times an antisymmetric matrix is zero, this just becomes equal to the sum over $l$ of the Frobenius norms squared of the symmetric part of $2 \lambda SX_l S$, and hence is clearly non-negative.

-Meanwhile for the second term we have to evaluate the scale of the $(\textrm{diag}(p_y) - p_y p_y^T)$.
-In the case of DNC, we will show the $y=1$ case, the general case can be inferred from this one.
-First note
+It only remains to show that the last two terms in Equation \eqref{eq:later_semidef_condition} are non-negative.
+For this we need to compute $\rho_c$.
+We detail the $c=1$ case, the general case can be inferred from this.
+Using Equation \eqref{eq:DNC_prob_mat}, we have